John Wishart of Pitarrow

-Sir John Wishart of Pitarrow (died 1585) was a Scottish lawyer, courtier, comptroller of the exchequer, and rebel.
+Sir John Wishart of Pitarrow (died 1576) was a Scottish lawyer, courtier, comptroller of the exchequer, and rebel.

 Career

 He was the eldest son of James Wishart of Cairnbeg in the parish of Fordoun in Aberdeenshire.
 His grandfather, James Wishart of Pittarrow had been clerk of the justiciary court and king's advocate.
 John succeeded his uncle, John Wishart, in the lands and barony of Pittarrow in 1545.
 Pittarrow is also often spelled "Pitarro".

 On 14 March 1557 he joined Archibald Campbell, 4th Earl of Argyll, Alexander Cunningham, 5th Earl of Glencairn, the Lord James Stewart, and John Erskine of Dun, in signing a letter to John Knox, who was then at Geneva, inviting him to return to Scotland.
 During the next few years Wishart continued one of the leading members of the Protestant party in Scotland.
 On 24 May 1559 they met at Perth to organise resistance to the queen regent Mary of Guise.
 Wishart and Erskine were chosen to assure her envoys that, while the Lords of the Congregation had no disloyal intentions, but would firmly assert their privileges.
 On 4 June Wishart and Erskine had a conference at St Andrews with Argyll and Lord James Stewart, who had been suspected of leanings towards the regent's party since the destruction of the monasteries.
 Soon afterwards Wishart and William Cunningham of Cunninghamhead were appointed to negotiate with Mary of Guise, on the subject of liberty of worship.
 A second deputation, of which Wishart was one, failed to obtain more than vague promises, and they proceeded to demand the banishment of her French supporters from the kingdom.
 Finding it impossible to gain satisfactory assurances from her, the protestant lords met at Edinburgh in October and elected a council of authority, to which Wishart was chosen.
 They drew up a manifesto in which it was declared that Mary of Guise had forfeited the office of Regent.
-In February 1560 he attended as commissioner the convention of Berwick, where the Duke of Norfolk, on behalf of Queen Elizabeth, agreed to support the Lords of the Congregation with military force.
+In February 1560 he attended as commissioner the convention of Berwick, where the Duke of Norfolk, on behalf of Queen Elizabeth I, agreed to support the Lords of the Congregation with military force.
 In April the English army reached Edinburgh, and Wishart was prominent in welcoming it and promising co-operation.
 On 11 April he took part in a conference with the English envoys.